JacksonKaunismaa/neural-music/README.md

 ## Training the network
 - In `data.py` we made a datapipeline to automatically load `.wav` form data and convert them to spectrogram and store them in `.csv` format
+- load data and change the parameters in `train.py` to train the model

 ## Generating music